Snowflake MCS/EHS community

 We once had a man who ran a small specialized mail-order business.

 The EI community is not a commune, but more like a senior community where people live in separate houses.
 But we do not have any shared facilities (sorry, no pool or shuffleboard).

 Our community consists of all sorts of people from many backgrounds.
 Some keep to themselves while others join in the opportunities for social interaction with the rest of the community.
 People usually get together for major holidays and birthdays.

 As the community has grown, it is no longer feasible to host parties for the whole community, as was the norm until recent years.

 Like many communities, people help each other in need, as long as it is appropriate and balanced.
 People who need ongoing help hire people for shopping and other services.
-There are several less-toxic people available.

 The EI community enjoys good relations with the nearby hippie community, consisting of about fifty households.
 Many of them do organic gardening and usually use less-toxic personal care products.
 The two communities have joined forces opposing developers a few times.

 Three community members perform a skit during a community celebration.